 No Automatic Braking

-Many drivers know that certain automotive features and devices, like car alarms, air bags, and vehicle locator systems, can lower auto insurance premiums for the vehicle’s owner.
-However, that is not the case right now with aftermarket crash-avoidance systems like Premier or Premier Plus.
-That’s because there isn’t any data thus far to support the supposition that this technology lowers the incidence of auto accidents or the related claims.
+Many drivers know that certain automotive features and devices, like car alarms, air bags and vehicle locator systems, can lower Auto Insurance premiums for the vehicle’s owner.
+However, that is not the case right now with aftermarket crash-avoidance systems like Premier or Premier Plus (2014).
+That’s because there isn’t any data thus far to support that this technology lowers the incidence of auto accidents or the related claims.
 Hopefully, that will change in the future as more people install these systems on their vehicles.

 Written by Chris Martin